Requirements for the Appointment of Training Analysts and Interim Training Analysts

 13. The procedures for initial selection as a Training Analyst and for appeals against refusals should be clearly stated in writing.
 It is recommended that the procedures for the periodic re-evaluation of Training Analysts, if adopted, should also be clearly stated in writing.
 All such written document should be made known to members of the Constituent Organisation or Institute.

-14. The Board of the Han Groen-Prakken Psychoanalytic Institute for Eastern Europe (PIEE) and the Board of the Latin American Psychoanalytic Institute (ILAP) are authorised to appoint Training Analysts, provided they do so according to the requirements above, with the exception that they may reduce the 5 year requirement in 7c above given the lack of psychoanalytic experience in some countries.
-The Training Analyst status of such IPA Members shall apply only for the analysis of candidates (or other Training Analyst functions) from those countries, or parts of countries, which fall within the authority of the Institutes, and shall last only as long as the Boards of these Institutes shall determine.
+14. The Boards of the Regional Institutes (the PIEE and ILAP) are authorised to appoint Training Analysts in the areas that they cover, provided they do so according to the requirements above, with the exception that they may reduce the 5 year requirement in 7c above given the lack of psychoanalytic experience in some countries.
+Training Analysts appointed in this way shall last only as long as the Boards of the Institutes shall determine.
 It does not matter where the analyses are carried out, only the country of origin of the candidates.
-On a case-by-case basis, the Boards of these Institutes will determine which functions its approved Training Analysts may cover: to conduct training analyses or supervisions or take part in the selection or evaluation of candidates.
+On a case-by-case basis, the Boards of the Institutes will determine which functions approved Training Analysts may cover: to conduct training analyses or supervisions or take part in the selection or evaluation of candidates.
+Analyst appointed to carry out limited Training Analyst functions in this way will not be marked as Training Analysts (TA) in the IPA’s on line roster.

 Section 2: Interim training analysts